GreenFlag31/modal-library/README.md

   }
 ```

-Publicly available methods have been exhaustively documented and respect an interface, so you should get autocomplete and help from your code editor.
+Publicly available methods have been exhaustively documented and typed, so you should get autocomplete and help from your code editor.
 Press on `CTRL + space` to get help on the available properties in the `Options` object.

 # ModalService